T

 restaurant

-A short public transport ride from the Prater.
+A short taxi or U-Bahn ride from MuseumsQuartier.

 Insider tips

-• Utilize Vienna's efficient public transport system (U-Bahn, trams, buses) with a multi-day pass.
+• Utilize Vienna's efficient public transport system (U-Bahn, trams, buses) – a multi-day travel pass is often economical.

-• Learn a few basic German phrases; while English is widely spoken, it's always appreciated.
+• Learn a few basic German phrases; while English is widely spoken in tourist areas, locals appreciate the effort.

 Packing highlights